pachi/epbdjs/README.md

 visorepbd
 =========

-Implementation of the ISO EN 52000-1 standard and panel to explore NZEB indicators
+Library implementation and CLI of the ISO EN 52000-1 standard to explore NZEB indicators

 Introduction
 ------------